OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-tech-debt/how-ignore-modules.md

 * Experimental or preliminary applications that are not meant for production
 * Forge components integrated, as is, into applications

-**Architecture Dashboard** gives architects and team leads the ability to ignore individual modules—or to bulk-select whole classes of modules—so they will be excluded from the technical debt evaluation of your factory’s portfolio.
+**Architecture Dashboard** gives architects and team leads the ability to ignore individual modules—or to bulk-select whole classes of modules—so they will be ignored during the technical debt evaluation of your factory’s portfolio.

 <div class="info" markdown="1">